US: CFIUS Review

 What types of transactions are subject to review?

 Because the national security review process is confidential, CFIUS does not disclose information about particular cases under review.
 However, since 2008, CFIUS has regularly published an annual report of aggregated case statistics.
 The annual reports show that transactions involving acquiring parties from the UK, Canada, France and Israel regularly account for a significant percentage of transactions reviewed by CFIUS.
 In fact, the UK alone typically accounts for 20 to 30 per cent of cases reviewed each year.
-However, from 2008 to 2010, CFIUS reviewed transactions involving foreign acquiring persons from approximately 38 different countries, including Ukraine, Russia, China, Brazil and the UAE.12
+However, from 2009 to 2011, CFIUS reviewed transactions involving foreign acquiring persons from approximately 32 different countries, including India, Russia, China, Brazil and the UAE.13 The number of transactions reviewed involving Chinese acquiring persons has grown from one in 2005 to 10 in 2011.

 The reports also provide information at a very general level regarding the industries involved in transactions subject to CFIUS review.
-The annual reports show that transactions involving manufacturing typically account for the highest percentage of cases reviewed by CFIUS, although the finance, information and services sector, as a percentage of annual transactions, has increased steadily since 2008.13 Within the manufacturing sector, transactions involving the acquisition of a manufacturer of computer and electronic products accounted for the largest percentage of transactions reviewed between 2008 and 2010, followed by acquisitions of transportation equipment manufacturers (including aerospace products and parts).14 In the critical infrastructure area, transactions were reviewed with respect to utilities and oil and gas extraction.
+The annual reports show that transactions involving manufacturing typically account for the highest percentage of cases reviewed by CFIUS, with the finance, information and services sector accounting for the second-highest percentage.14 Within the manufacturing sector, transactions involving the acquisition of a manufacturer of computer and electronic products accounted for the largest percentage of transactions reviewed between 2009 and 2011, followed by acquisitions of transportation equipment manufacturers (including aerospace products and parts).15 In the critical infrastructure area, transactions were reviewed with respect to utilities, mining, and oil and gas extraction.

 To file or not to file?